TREEcg/specification/specs/0-introduction.md

  * `tree:path` with a property path for which this

 Note: imports are powerful to keep recurring objects in a separate, more cacheable, resource.

+For importing the `tree:shape` from a different resource, there is also the `tree:importShape`

+No hypermedia controls in the body MUST be interpreted in the imported resource and the object must be fully contained within that information resource.

+On the resources to import, [Memento (RFC7089)](https://tools.ietf.org/html/rfc7089) controls MAY be provided for historic versions.